 A geofence is a sophisticated method for becoming aware that a user is near a location of interest.
 By creating a geofence, retailers are able to take advantage of WIFI and Cell positioning, without having to depend on GPS-based geolocation.
-Together with beacons, the geofence can serve to create a tailored communication eco-system that drives in-store engagement and sales.
+Together with beacons, the geofence can serve to create a tailored marketing communication eco-system that drives in-store engagement and sales

 A geofence is typically represented by a virtual circle drawn around a point of interest on a map.
 Whereas, a smartphone’s OS combines geolocation information from several different sources: Wifi, Cells, and GPS.
 When a user has location services turned on, their device automatically activates the GPS when they come near a geofence zone.
 This enables the device to know whether a user has crossed the fence or is just in the process of crossing it.